Naomi Osaka and Iga Swiatek roll into the quarterfinals at the US Open

 “At the beginning, I felt like she was playing really fast,” said Swiatek, who is seeking her second U.S. Open title and seventh in a Grand Slam.
 “I wanted to find my rhythm, but later on I really felt like I was in my bubble and in my zone.”

 Osaka, in the quarterfinals at a major for the first time since 2021, is set to face No. 11 Karolina Muchova of the Czech Republic for a spot in the semifinals.
-Up next for Swiatek is either American Amanda Anisimova or Beatriz Haddad Maia of Brazil.
+Up next for Swiatek is American Amanda Anisimova in a rematch of her 6-0, 6-0 victory in the Wimbledon final.

-“The girls play late, so there’s no point now for me to overthink who I’m going to play,” Swiatek said.
-“I’m just going to see who wins, and that’s it.
-I’ll prepare.”
+The No.8-seeded Anisimova reached her first U.S. Open quarterfinal by beating No. 16 Beatriz Haddad Maia 6-0, 6-3.

 Rublev is out of the US Open